Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/Start_A_Blockchain_Activity.md

 # Start your own blockchain

 In this activity, students will get hands on experience operating a blockchain node and seeing it interact with other blockchain nodes.
-In particular, they will use the Substrate node template software.
+In particular, they will use the [Academy PoW Node](https://github.com/Polkadot-Blockchain-Academy/Academy-PoW).

 ## Learning objectives: